The resume name you choose is important to ensure the right people read it.

 Here, it pays to think like a recruiter or HR person looking for a specific candidate with specific qualifications.
 Hiring personnel screen dozens, hundreds, and perhaps thousands of resumes.
 Suppose the company is seeking a web developer with expertise in cascading sheet style (CSS).

 So, what Monster resume title should you go with when naming your resume?

-There are actually a couple of layers to naming your resume — and here are a few resume name examples and ideas to help:
+There are a couple of layers to naming your resume — and here are a few resume name examples and ideas to help:

 First, when creating a new account on major job boards, such as Monster.com and CareerBuilder.com, naming your resume can be crucial.
 Employers “see” the name you give your resume.
-A well thought out resume name is important to providing potential employers with a quick “taste” of what you have to offer.
+A well thought out resume name is important to provide potential employers with a quick “taste” of what you have to offer.
 See the below examples:

 Now, back to naming your Word file.